-2019 2018 General obligation bonds \$ 14,348,925 \$ 16,478,925
+2020 2019 General obligation bonds \$ 28,000,000 \$ 14,348,925

 The School District's general obligation bond rating continues to be A. The State limits the amount of general obligation debt that schools can issue to 15 percent of the assessed value of all taxable property within the School District's boundaries.
-If the School District issues "qualified debt" (i.e., debt backed by the State of Michigan), such obligations are not subject to this debt limit.
-The School District's outstanding obligation debt of \$14.3 million is classified as qualified debt and is not subject to the statutorily imposed debt limit.
+If the School District issues qualified debt (i.e., debt backed by the State of Michigan), such obligations are not subject to this debt limit.
+The School District's outstanding debt obligation of \$28.0 million is classified as qualified debt and is not subject to the statutorily imposed debt limit.

-Other obligations include compensated absences and accreted interest on capital appreciation bonds.
+Other obligations include compensated absences.
 We present more detailed information about our long-term liabilities in the notes to the financial statements.